GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Background

-Alternatively, an analyst may assume ``principal ignorability'' \citep{jo,dingLu}: \begin{ass}[Principal Ignorability] \end{ass} or a somewhat weaker version, $\EE[Y_C|\st,\bxs]=\EE[Y_C|\bxs]$ \citep{feller2017principal}.
+or a somewhat weaker version, $\EE[Y_C|\st,\bxs]=\EE[Y_C|\bxs]$ \citep{feller2017principal}.
 That is, the principal stratum is unrelated to control potential outcomes conditional on covariates.
-Principal ignorability \eqref{eq:pi} is reminiscent of ignorability assumptions typical in observational studies.
-In particular, an unobserved covariate $u$ that is correlated with both $\st$ and $Y_C$ would invalidate \eqref{eq:pi}.
+Principal ignorability~\eqref{eq:pi} is reminiscent of ignorability assumptions typical in observational studies.
+In particular, an unobserved covariate $u$ that is correlated with both $\st$ and $Y_C$ would invalidate~\eqref{eq:pi}.

 Under principal ignorability, $\muc0$ and $\muc1$ can be estimated via weighting:

 Principal score weighting (\textsc{psw}) does not require any distributional assumptions and (after estimating principal scores) is very easy to implement.
 On the other hand, the principal ignorability assumption is strong and restrictive.